Your resource for data & insights on the global fur trade.

 China fur trade overview

-China’s fur industry brought in $689 million in tanned furskins, much of it from Cambodia, and re-exported nearly $139 million, with Vietnam as a key market.
-Most strikingly, China exported over $1.15 billion worth of fur clothing, particularly to Russia, while importing far less in return.
+China’s fur industry brought in over $721 million in tanned furskins, much of it from Cambodia, and re-exported over $148 million, with Vietnam as a key market.
+Most strikingly, China exported nearly $487 million worth of fur clothing, particularly to Russia, while importing far less in return.

 These figures highlight China’s global role in fur manufacturing—importing raw materials and turning them into finished products for the international market.